LSEG-API-Samples/Example.RTH.DotNet.DotNetCoreTickHistoryOnDemandRequest/README.md

 ![REST API Toolkit Limitation](./DSSTRTHArchitecture_Mac.png)

 Typically you can create a new project target .NET Core 2.x on Visual Studio 2017 and then add libraries from the REST API Toolkit to the project.
-You should be able to build the solution or project without any error and you should be able to run it on Windows platform.

-The following sample codes to demonstrate Extraction request works very well on Windows with .NET Core 2.0 Project type.
+You should be able to build the solution or project without any error and you should be able to run it on Windows platform.The following sample codes demonstrates Extraction request and it works very well on Windows with .NET Core 2.0 Project type.

 ```cs
 var ExtractionsContext = new ExtractionsContext(new Uri("https://hosted.datascopeapi.reuters.com/RestApi/v1/"), "<UserName>", "Password");